juanuys/juanuys.github.io/_posts/2021-06-09-week-2--rapid-ideation-kicks-off.md

 # My cons

-I'm a dreamer and might drift off now and again.
+I'm a dreamer.
+Sometimes, not too often, I might drift off a bit during conversation (don't we all?).
 My fix is to rewatch our recorded video chats, then find missed information, create missing tasks, etc. But, I also turn this con into a pro by having my notebook handy and jotting everything down sharpish so I can get back to the conversation, and a bonus is that my idea isn't lost.

 # Conclusion